Apply to Be a Language Resident

-The Oldenborg Center for Modern Languages and International Relations serves three unique functions at Pomona College, a liberal arts college of approximately 1650 undergraduate located 35 miles east of Los Angeles.
-Oldenborg is at once a) a foreign-language residence hall, b) a dining hall, c) an international exchange venue that supports the teaching of modern foreign languages and international relations on campus.
-Oldenborg houses approximately 129 undergraduate students each academic year; the selection process is competitive and successful applicants must demonstrate both knowledge of, and engagement in, modern foreign languages and international affairs.
+The Oldenborg Center for Modern Languages and International Relations is the hub for global learning at Pomona College, a liberal arts college of approximately 1750 undergraduate students located 35 miles east of Los Angeles.
+Oldenborg houses international student and scholar services as well as a range of curricular and co-curricular programs that foster language, cultural, and global learning.
+Oldenborg is at once a) a language residence hall, b) a dining hall, c) an administrative unit and international exchange venue.
+Oldenborg houses approximately 129 undergraduate students each academic year; the selection process is competitive and successful applicants must demonstrate both knowledge of, and engagement in, modern languages.
 Oldenborg is divided into six separate language sections (Chinese, French, German, Japanese, Russian and Spanish), each of which is directed by a Language Resident who is a native speaker of that section’s language.

-- To serve as facilitators in intermediate and advanced foreign language conversation classes.
+- To prepare and teach intermediate and advanced language conversation classes.

-- To attend weekday foreign-language lunch tables and provide leadership that stimulates conversation in the target language.
+- To attend and facilitate daily language lunch tables (Monday through Friday) and provide leadership that stimulates conversation in the target language.

-- To be prepared to collaborate with individual foreign language faculty for a maximum of 5 hours per week as agreed upon by the Oldenborg Center Director and the Department Chair of the respective language program (monitor drill sections, etc.).
+- To be prepared to collaborate with or support individual language faculty for a maximum of 5 hours per week as agreed upon by the Oldenborg Center Directors and the Section Coordinator of the respective language program (monitor drill sections, teach individual class sessions, or facilitate specific activities or group work, etc.).

 - Additional duties as required.

 Language Residents are Exchange Visitors as classified by the U.S. Department of State visa regulations.
-Language Residents hold J-1 non-degree student visas and, in order to maintain good standing as defined by visa regulations, must enroll in and successfully complete a full academic course load each term as defined by Pomona College (three academic credits).
+Language Residents hold J-1 non-degree student visas.
+In order to maintain good standing as defined by visa regulations, they must enroll in and successfully complete a full academic course load each term (three academic credits).
 In addition, visa regulations limit Language Residents to work no more than 20 hours per week.
-Oldenborg does not sponsor J-1 dependents.
+Oldenborg does not sponsor J-2 dependents for Language Residents.

-Oldenborg Language Residents receive $11,000 for the academic year (mid-August until mid-May), room and board (16 meals per week plus $160 Board Plus per semester), and College employee benefits (subsidized health care plan).
-Since Language Residents must complete three academic credits each semester per visa regulations, the College waives Language Resident tuition for course loads of up to three credits.
+Oldenborg Language Residents receive $11,500 in biweekly installments for the academic year (mid-August until mid-May).
+They also receive room and board (standard meal plan per semester), and College employee benefits (partially subsidized health care plan).
+Language Residents must complete three academic credits each semester to comply with visa regulations mandating enrollment in a prescribed course of study.
+The College waives Language Resident tuition for course loads of up to three credits.
 Language Residents must pay their own travel expenses.
-All positions are for one academic year; occasionally, and upon the College’s review, positions may be renewed for a single additional year.
+They are also responsible for their own meals during winter break.
+All positions are for one academic year.
+Occasionally, and upon the College’s review, positions may be renewed for a single additional year.